 Avoid Direct Confrontation

-It’s best not to confront the animal directly by trying to touch it or move it.
-You don’t have to worry that it is going to hunt you down unless you’re a mouse.
-When a snake feels threatened, it generally hides in a safe place until the threat passes.
+It’s best not to confront the animal directly by touching or trying to move it.
+It won’t hunt you down, but it may try to attack if it feels threatened.
+Usually, however, it will attempt to hide in a safe place until the threat passes.

-If you happen to see the snake in the middle of the floor, you can open the garage door and wait for it to leave.
-You might also try to use a broom or other long tool to persuade the creature outside to leave.
+If you see the snake in the middle of the garage floor, you can open the garage door and wait for it to leave.
+If you’re certain the snake is harmless, you can try to use a broom to persuade it to leave.

 Eliminate the Food Source

 Minimize or eliminate bushes, tall grasses, and other foliage by keeping a well-maintained garden.
-Avoid leaving a pile of grass clippings or leaves.
+Avoid leaving piles of grass clippings or leaves.
 Snakes can hide in these areas, especially if they’re up against your home, and then enter your garage from there.

-Remove trash, wood piles, old furniture, scrap metal, and other mounds of debris from your yard because these can act as possible hiding places.
+Remove trash, wood piles, old furniture, scrap metal, and other debris from your yard.

-A more expensive and time-consuming option is to hire a professional to build a snake fence around your garage or home.
-Such barriers are best made from vinyl to prevent climbing and can be sloped outward to make snakes fall of when they climb.
-The bottom is typically wrapped in concrete that is buried in the ground to prevent any gaps that snakes can crawl through.
+These barriers are made from vinyl to prevent climbing and can be sloped outward to make snakes fall off when they climb.
+The bottom is typically wrapped in concrete buried in the ground to prevent any gaps snakes can crawl through.

 A Chemical Solution?

-Chemical snake repellents are available.
-But whether they work or not is still open to debate.
-Be careful with these substances.
-If you don’t use them correctly, they could be a risk to your children or pets.
-If you do decide to use a snake repellent, be sure to read all the directions.
+Most snake repellants are toxic, so be careful using them around children or pets.
+If you do decide to use a snake repellant, be sure to read all the directions.

 Salt, vinegar, sulfur, mothballs, lye, and other concoctions do not work against snakes.
 These substances may also harm your kids, pets, or animals that benefit the garden.

-Do not get rid of snakes using guns, knives, axes, or other weapons.
-You probably won’t hit an animal that can move faster than you think.
-And you risk hurting or killing yourself, loved ones, bystanders, or pets.
+It should go without saying, but never try to get rid of snakes using guns, knives, axes, or other weapons.
+You risk hurting or killing yourself, loved ones, bystanders, or pets.